General Information

 Undergraduate Students.
 Prof. Ritzwoller frequently hires undergraduate students to work on a variety of projects.
 The nature of the project depends on each student's background, capabilities, and interests.
 They range from introductory projects that involve data processing to full-blown research projects that lead to a senior thesis, professional talks, and publications.
 There is nearly always an opening for motivated students.

-Graduate Students.
-At present there are the following openings.
+Students.
+At present there are the

 (1) Surface Wave Seismology.
 Prof. Ritzwoller (492-7075) has an opening for a student to work on numerical simulations of seismic wavefields in heterogeneous 3D media.
-The application of the method will be to understand complexities in the surface wavefield as they reflect, refract, and diffract around and through complicated continental structures and how these complexities affect our ability to infer information about the structures.
+The application of the method will be to understand complexities in the surface wavefield as they reflect, refract, and diffract around and through complicated continental structures and how these complexities affect our ability to infer information about the structures.Post-Doctoral Research Associates.
+There is currently one Post-Doctoral Position available.
+The advertizement follows.(2) Surface Wave Seismology.
+Prof. Ritzwoller (492-7075) has an opening for a student to work on the surface wave inverse problem.
+The problem is to infer a model of the 3D structure of the crust and upper mantle and uncertainties in the model from the surface wave dispersion maps that the group has been developing over the past several years.

 (3) Normal Mode Seismology.
 Prof. Ritzwoller (492-7075) has an opening for a student to work on normal mode seismology.
 This work involves the analysis of the seismic normal mode spectrum above 3 mHz to infer new constraints on the structure of the mantle.
 What is particularly exciting about this work right now is the possibility to estimate density variations in the mantle.
 Models of density would provide strong constraints on the deep structure of mantle convection.